 This point is especially helpful for treating nausea and vomiting, gastrointestinal discomfort, fatigue, and stress (15).
 It could also be helpful in cases of breast pain and abscess.

-Location: On the lateral side of the leg, below the knee, four-finger width down the bottom of the knee cap, along the outside of the shin bone.
+Location: On the lateral side of the leg, four-finger width down the bottom of the knee cap, one thumb breadth towards the outside of the shin bone.

 Location: On the top of the foot, in between 4th and 5th metatarsal bones, the depression lateral to the tendon of extensor digit minimi of the foot.

-Certain acupuncture points are considered vulnerable during pregnancy although there is no consensus about their effects.
-The points that are to be avoided at least before 37 weeks are known as the forbidden points are:
+Certain acupuncture points are considered contraindicated during pregnancy although there is no consensus about their effects.
+The points that are to be avoided until 37 weeks are known as the forbidden points and are:

 When Can You Consider Going To Acupuncture During Pregnancy?

-You should talk to your healthcare provider to decide about the best time to start acupuncture if they think it is safe.
-While some prefer to start the therapy in the second trimester, some others recommend from the first trimester when morning sickness, heartburn, and other symptoms are likely there.
+You should talk to your healthcare provider to decide about the best time to start acupuncture.
+While some advise starting the therapy in the second trimester, others recommend acupuncture from the first trimester when nausea, heartburn, and other first trimester symptoms occur.

 The acupuncture therapist may determine whether to offer the treatment every week or every month.
-You may also begin taking it as you near labor and continue after delivery to support recovery.
+You may also begin acupuncture in preparation for labor and continue after delivery to support recovery.